tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 described in Section 5.5.2 of [TS36331]_, with the following simplifying
 assumption:

+ - all UEs attached to the eNodeB will be configured the same way, i.e. there is no support for configuring specific measurement for specific UE; and

  - it is assumed that there is a one-to-one mapping between the PCI and the E-UTRAN Global Cell Identifier (EGCI).
 This is consistent with the PCI modeling assumptions described in :ref:`phy-ue-measurements`.